JuliaPoo/Collection-of-CTF-Writeups/RARCTF-2021/Mini-A3S/README.md

 Why it works:

 Using the affine model for step `1`, the difference will not be affected by `kr`.
-Let the 2 plaintexts be `pt1, pt2`:
+To see this, let the 2 plaintexts be `pt1, pt2`:

 ```
 step1(pt1, pt2) = ptmat*pt1 + ptconst + kptmat*kr - (ptmat*pt2 + ptconst + kptmat*kr)
                 = ptmat*(pt1 - pt2)
 ```

-`ptmat` is a constant and hence step 1 output is independent of `kr`.
+As `ptmat` is a constant, step 1 output is independent of `kr`.

 Now, if for step `3`, we were to use the affine model to partially decrypt, and take the difference, we'd have the output of step `3` independent of `last_key`.
-But this partial decryption goes through SBOX too, and the SBOX of the original A3S isn't completely affine!
-This means that our choice of `last_key` does affect the output of step `3`!
-You can think of this as "leaking" information of the `last_key`.
+However, since this partial decryption goes through SBOX, which isn't perfectly affine in the original A3S, our choice of `last_key` actually does affect the output of step `3`, albeit rarely (~8% of the time).
+You can think of this as "leaking" information of the `last_key` by virtue of the SBOX not being perfectly affine.

-Now why should expect `step1(pt1, pt2) == step3(ct1, ct2)` to hold true at a higher probability if `last_key` is correctly guessed?
-That's because if `step1` is done with the original A3S instead of our affine model (with the correct `kr`), the equality should _always_ hold.
-For our affine model however, it should hold with a somewhat higher probability, but with the added benefit of **not being dependent on `kr`**.
+So why should we expect `step1(pt1, pt2) == step3(ct1, ct2)` to hold true at a higher probability if `last_key` is correctly guessed?
+If `step1` is done with the original A3S instead of our affine model (with the correct `kr`), the equality should _always_ hold.
+Hence, it's probable enough that with our affine approximation, this would hold as well, but with the important added benefit of **not being dependent on `kr`**.
 This means we can guess the value of `last_key` independently of the rest of `kr`.
 In addition, we can guess `last_key` tryte by tryte, requiring only `27*9` guesses per known `pt1-pt2, ct1-ct2` pair.

-And since each tryte we try is independent of one another, each section of the A3S algorithm we are relying on to be affine is small, which means there's an _okay_ chance of our affine model behaving the same way as the original A3S.
+Since each tryte we try is independent of one another, each section of the A3S algorithm we are relying on to be affine is small, which means there's an _okay_ chance of our affine model behaving the same way as the original A3S!

 Here's the implementation: